aetheron-sx/org/README.md

 - Expertise: UI/UX Design, Modern JavaScript, CSS Architecture
 - Philosophy: *"Beauty in simplicity, elegance in function"*

-## 🌸 How to Contribute
+## 🔥 How to Contribute

 We welcome contributions from all developers!
-Like the collaborative spirit of **"Wa"** (harmony), every contribution matters.
+Like the collaborative spirit of **"Synergy"** (combined energy), every contribution matters.

 ### 1. **Choose Your Path** 🛤️
 Explore our repositories and find a project that resonates with your interests.